stylesuxx/v3xctrl/README.md

 # RC-Streamer - not actually, codename, who knows...

 ## Configuration
-On the server, mak sure the following ports are open (you might need to forward them through your router) on your Server:
+On the server, make sure the following ports are open (you might need to forward them through your router) on your Server:

 - 6666: UDP for receiving video
 - 6667: UDP for receiving UDP messages